Egypt blocks 21 websites for 'terrorism' and 'fake news'

-CAIRO Egypt has banned 21 websites, including the main website of Qatar-based Al Jazeera television and prominent local independent news site Mada Masr, accusing them of supporting terrorism and spreading false news.
+CAIRO (Reuters) - Egypt has banned 21 websites, including the main website of Qatar-based Al Jazeera television and prominent local independent news site Mada Masr, accusing them of supporting terrorism and spreading false news.

 The blockade is notable in scope and for being the first publicly recognized by the government.
 It was heavily criticized by journalists and rights groups.